 March is the month of visits here in Madrid.
 Friends back home are on Spring Break, we have a couple vacations during March, so sure everyone come on over to visit.
 My boyfriend, Ryan came to visit me last week during UF's spring break.
 I can't explain how excited I was to finally see him … Continue reading Visits from Home

 Being away from home is hard, especially when you are in a foreign country without any of your friends.
 Being away from your comfort zone and being sick is even worse.
 Unfortunately I've spent these past few days sick and in bed.
 As soon as I realized I was sick, I wandered to a pharmacy, where I … Continue reading Estoy Enferma

 So what's new or in Hebrew, ma hadash?
 Well, I'm back in Tel Aviv and I've never been happier to be familiar with the bus system of a country.
-Seriously — Europe was amazing and wonderful and beautiful and so much fun but travelling is exhausting.
+Seriously -- Europe was amazing and wonderful and beautiful and so much fun but travelling is exhausting.
 I missed my own bed and my own kitchen … Continue reading Back at it – reflections and updates from TLV.

 After a memorable night out in London seeing my favorite New Zealand producer Opiuo and the powerhouse that is The Glitch Mob, Dayna and I seperated and embarked on our own individual journeys.
 Dayna returned to Copenhagen to be with her boyfriend and to interview for Advertising internship positions, and I headed to meet one … Continue reading Me encanta Madrid!

 (June 2, 2014) The second week here was just as eventful as the first, if not more.
 However, I am still making the transition to the life of a madrileño.
 For example, my host mom, Julia, has reminded me several times that the meal customs are different here.
 El Desayuno, like our breakfast, is the … Continue reading More Food Appreciation and Travel!